-The program would aim to confirm no adverse impacts on groundwater levels or to appropriately manage any impacts.
+The Groundwater Monitoring Program developed by GLC would provide opportunities to monitor groundwater level changes that may occur as a result of the proposed works.
+As part of this Monitoring Program, GLC would first aim to confirm no adverse impacts on groundwater levels or appropriately manage any impacts.
 Monitoring at any specific location would be subject to the status of the water supply work and agreement with the landowner.